ansys/pyturbowizard/README.md

 ## **Open-Source Software Disclaimer**
 This deliverable depends on Open-Source Software (OSS), which are subject to their own terms & conditions and may contain vulnerabilities.
 Ansys is not responsible for such Third-Party Software.

+Please check the LegalNotice-file: [LegalNotice.txt](ptw_documentation/LegalNotice)

 It is recommended to consult your company’s Software Security department before installing any software on company hardware.

 ## **Overview**